erwindon/SaltGUI/README.md

 - Restart everything with ``pkill salt-master && pkill salt-api && salt-master -d && salt-api -d``
 - You should be good to go.
 If you have any problems, open a GitHub issue.
 As always, SSL is recommended wherever possible but setup is beyond the scope of this guide.

-**Note: With this configuration, the `saltuser` user has access to all salt modules available, maybe this is not what you want**
+**Note: With this configuration, the user has access to all salt modules available, maybe this is not what you want**

 Please read the [Permissions](docs/PERMISSIONS.md) page for more information.